locationtech/geomesa/docs/user/bigtable/geoserver.rst

 under **Vector Data Sources**.
 If you do not see this, check that you unpacked the plugin JARs into in the right directory and restart GeoServer.

-On the "Add Store" page, select "Google Bigtable (GeoMesa)".
-The Bigtable data store takes a single parameter:
+On the "Add Store" page, select "Google Bigtable (GeoMesa)", and fill out the parameters.
+The parameters are described in :ref:`bigtable_parameters`.

-* **bigtable.table.name** - the name of the Bigtable table that stores feature type data

 Other configuration information is taken from ``hbase-site.xml`` (see :ref:`install_bigtable_geoserver`).